 Paying for Goods & Services on Education Abroad Programs

-The EAO strongly encourages the use of an on-site coordinator (Payment Option #1) whenever possible, in line with best practices in the field of education abroad.
-The EAO will use Option #2 for a limited number of vendors and when a strong argument can be made for this option.
+The EAO requires the use of an on-site partner (Payment Option #1) in line with best practices in the field of education abroad.
+The EAO will use Option #2 to pay visa processing fees.
 Option #3 is useful for any expense that cannot be easily prepaid, but the record-keeping and reconciliation process can be time-intensive for faculty leaders during and after the program.
 When appropriate, Option #4 allows students to control their own expenses and interact with local vendors.

 |Payment option||Process||Payment Methods|

 |1.
 On-site partner

 |2.
 UNL pays vendor directly||

 |3.
 UNL Faculty Leader pays vendor directly||